 Explore New Ways To Eat Dessert With These 3 Vietnamese Sweet Dishes

-Vietnamese cuisine is versatile not just in savory dishes, but also in sweet ones.
-Here are three amazing and unforgettable desserts for you to wrap up your meals with.
+Besides savory dishes, you can find many sweet treats in Vietnamese cuisine.
+Here are three unforgettable desserts for you to wrap up your meals with.

 Che is a Vietnamese dessert with a special texture, like a mixture between a pudding and a soup.
 They come in so many different flavors with endless topping combos, this one specifically features corns, tapioca pearls, and coconut milk.

-This sweet soup is dairy-free, so everyone can experience just how delicious it is.
-The corn is cooked to a delightful tenderness then seamlessly blended with the tapioca pearls thanks to the creamy coconut milk.
+This soup is a dairy-free sweet delicacy, so everyone can try it.
+The corn is cooked to a delightful tenderness and then seamlessly blended with the tapioca pearls, thanks to the creamy coconut milk.
 It tastes amazing, both warm and chilled, so eat it whenever you want.

 This Vietnamese version of custard will have your mouth watering over how delicious it is.
 It’s covered in a layer of slightly bitter caramel.
 The custard is unbelievably smooth and bouncy, with a delightful sweetness from a mixture of egg yolks and milk.